walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 <a name="flows"/>
 ## Process Definitions in `flows:`

+Process definitions are configured in named sections under the `flows:` top-level element in the Concord file.

 ### Entry Points

 Entry point define the name and start of process definitions within the